zaroops/zaroops/README.md

 I'm an aspiring hacker/red teamer/malware analyst based in New York City.

-I have my AZ-900 Azure Fubdamentals Certification and my Comptia Security+ Certification, and I am currently studying for my CCNA (Cisco Certified Network Administrator) Certification.
+I have my AZ-900 Azure Fundamentals Certification and my Comptia Security+ Certification, and I am currently studying for my CCNA (Cisco Certified Network Administrator) Certification.

 I am currently focused on learning my CCNA material as well as tryhackme/hackthebox material to participate in CTFs.